Your First Step in Boosting Corporate Security

 Here is how to protect your team and organization from BEC attacks with Wickr:

-- Create a secure Wickr Pro Network for your entire company and particularly for your finance team;
+- Create a secure AWS Wickr Network for your entire company and particularly for your finance team;

-- Mandate that all sensitive information and transactions go through Wickr Pro only;
+- Mandate that all sensitive information and transactions go through AWS Wickr only;

 - Proactively reach out to your business partners and inform them of new policy.
 Ask them to get the free Wickr Me app.
 You now have a mathematically verified communication channel for sharing PII and other sensitive data;